block-hczhai/block2-preview/docs/source/user/basic.rst

 ``restart_diag_twopdm`` or ``diag_twopdm``. [#note1]_
 The time cost for diagonal 2pdm is roughly 2 times of the cost of 1pdm.

-Limitations: Currently this only works for spin-adapted calculations.
-For the non-spin-adapted calculation, one can use the full 2pdm approach.

 Note that ``diag_twopdm`` implies ``onepdm`` and ``correlation``.
 The diagonal 2pdm is defined as:

 .. math::